Seismic metamaterial: Towards Seismic Cloaking

-Electromagnetics cloaking principles for seismic metamaterials
+Electromagnetic cloaking principles for seismic metamaterials

 For seismic metamaterials to protect surface structures, the proposal includes a layered structure of metamaterials, separated by elastic plates in a cylindrical configuration.
 A prior simulation showed that it is possible to create concealment from electromagnetic radiation with concentric, alternating layers of electromagnetic metamaterials.
-That study is in contrast to concealment by inclusions in a split ring resonator designed as an anisotropic metamaterial.
+That study is in contrast to concealment by inclusions in a split-ring resonator designed as an anisotropic metamaterial.

-The configuration can be viewed as alternating layers of "homogeneous isotropic dielectric material" A. with "homogeneous isotropic dielectric material" B. Each dielectric material is much thinner than the radiated wavelength.
-As a whole, such structure is an anisotropic medium.
-The layered dielectric materials surround an "infinite conducting cylinder".
+The configuration can be viewed as alternating layers of homogeneous isotropic dielectric material.
+Each dielectric material is much thinner than the radiated wavelength.
+As a whole, such a structure is an anisotropic medium.
+The layered dielectric materials surround a conducting cylinder.
 The layered dielectric materials radiate outward, in a concentric fashion, and the cylinder is encased in the first layer.
 The other layers alternate and surround the previous layer all the way to the first layer.
 Electromagnetic wave scattering was calculated and simulated for the layered (metamaterial) structure and the split-ring resonator anisotropic metamaterial, to show the effectiveness of the layered metamaterial.

 Acoustic cloaking principles for seismic metamaterials

 The theory and ultimate development for the seismic metamaterial is based on coordinate transformations achieved when concealing a small cylindrical object with electromagnetic waves.
 This was followed by an analysis of acoustic cloaking, and whether or not coordinate transformations could be applied to artificially fabricated acoustic materials.

 Applying the concepts used to understand electromagnetic materials to material properties in other systems shows them to be closely analogous.
 Wave vector, wave impedance, and direction of power flow are universal.
 By understanding how permittivity and permeability control these components of wave propagation, applicable analogies can be used for other material interactions.

 In most instances, applying coordinate transformation to engineered artificial elastic media is not possible.
 However, there is at least one special case where there is a direct equivalence between electromagnetics and elastodynamics.
 Furthermore, this case appears practically useful.
 In two dimensions, isotropic acoustic media and isotropic electromagnetic media are exactly equivalent.
 Under these conditions, the isotropic characteristic works in anisotropic media as well.

-It has been demonstrated mathematically that the 2D Maxwell equations with normal incidence apply to 2D acoustic equations when replacing the electromagnetic parameters with the following acoustic parameters: pressure, vector fluid velocity, fluid mass density and the fluid bulk modulus.
+It has been demonstrated mathematically that the 2D Maxwell equations with normal incidence apply to 2D acoustic equations when replacing the electromagnetic parameters with the following acoustic parameters: pressure, vector fluid velocity, fluid mass density, and the fluid bulk modulus.
 The compressional wave solutions used in the electromagnetic cloaking are transferred to material fluidic solutions where fluid motion is parallel to the wavevector.
 The computations then show that coordinate transformations can be applied to acoustic media when restricted to normal incidence in two dimensions.

-Next the electromagnetic cloaking shell is referenced as an exact equivalence for a simulated demonstration of the acoustic cloaking shell.
+Next, the electromagnetic cloaking shell is referenced as an exact equivalence for a simulated demonstration of the acoustic cloaking shell.
 Bulk modulus and mass density determine the spatial dimensions of the cloak, which can bend any incident wave around the center of the shell.
 In a simulation with perfect conditions, because it is easier to demonstrate the principles involved, there is zero scattering in any direction.